seplute/crowd2map/CONTRIBUTING.md

 ## Participation guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to [emramanauskaite@gmail.com].

 ## What we're working on

-This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.

-> Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!
+> Take a look at the issues in our [milestones](https://github.com/seplute/crowd2map/milestones)!

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.

 ## How to submit changes

-Explain how you want contributors to propose changes.
-For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).

 > Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!